andi-sumartono-webjet/globalx/README.md

 To run the project run
 > ```dotnet run ./Sorting.Console/Sorting.Console.csproj ./unsorted-names-list.txt```

-This command will generate an output file at **./Sorting.Console/sorted-names-list.txt**
+This command will generate an output file ``sorted-names-list.txt`` at the current folder.

 Optional parameters:
 * ```--method=[quick|bubble]```